Douglas MacArthur: Luzon

 MacArthur's primary concern was the capture of the port of Manila and the airbase at Clark Field, which were required to support future operations.
-He urged his commanders on.
-On 25 January 1945, he moved his advanced headquarters forward to Hacienda Luisita, closer to the front than Krueger's.
 He ordered the 1st Cavalry Division to conduct a rapid advance on Manila.
-It reached the northern outskirts of Manila on 3 February, but, unknown to the Americans, Rear Admiral Sanji Iwabuchi had decided to defend Manila to the death.
+It reached the northern outskirts on 3 February, but, unknown to the Americans, Rear Admiral Sanji Iwabuchi had decided to defend Manila to the death.
 The Battle of Manila raged for the next three weeks.
-To spare the civilian population, MacArthur prohibited the use of air strikes, but thousands of civilians died in the crossfire or Japanese massacres.
+To spare the civilian population, MacArthur prohibited air strikes, but thousands of civilians died in the crossfire or Japanese massacres.
 He also refused to restrict the traffic of civilians who clogged the roads in and out of Manila, placing humanitarian concerns above military ones except in emergencies.
 For his part in the capture of Manila, MacArthur was awarded his third Distinguished Service Cross.

-After taking Manila, MacArthur installed one of his Filipino friends, Manuel Roxas—who also happened to be one of the few people who knew about the huge sum of money Quezon had given MacArthur in 1942—into a position of power that ensured Roxas was to become the next Filipino president.
-Roxas had been a leading Japanese collaborator serving in the puppet government of José Laurel, but MacArthur claimed that Roxas had secretly been an American agent all the long.
-About MacArthur's claim that Roxas was really part of the resistance, Weinberg wrote that "evidence to this effect has yet to surface", and that by favoring the Japanese collaborator Roxas, MacArthur ensured there was no serious effort to address the issue of Filipino collaboration with the Japanese after the war.
-There was evidence that Roxas used his position of working in the Japanese puppet government to secretly gather intelligence to pass onto guerillas, MacArthur, and his intelligence staff during the occupation period.
+After taking Manila, MacArthur installed one of his Filipino friends, Manuel Roxas, into a position of power that ensured Roxas would become the next Filipino president.
+Roxas had been a leading Japanese collaborator in the puppet government of José Laurel, but MacArthur claimed that Roxas had secretly been an American agent.
+Weinberg wrote that "evidence to this effect has yet to surface", and that by favoring the Japanese collaborator Roxas, MacArthur ensured there was no serious effort to address the issue of Filipino collaboration with the Japanese after the war.
+There was evidence that Roxas used his position in the Japanese puppet government to secretly gather intelligence to pass onto guerillas, MacArthur, and his intelligence staff during the occupation.